- This event has passed.

 Sign up for this upcoming edWebinar in the Medal of Honor Character Development Program’s edWebinar series.

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Hiroshi Miyamura.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Hiroshi Miyamura.
 Miyamura was awarded the Medal of Honor for engaging in hand-to-hand combat after his company had been attacked, then administering first aid to the wounded and directing their evacuation while he stayed behind.
 He then bayoneted his way through infiltrated enemy soldiers to a second gun emplacement and assisted in its operation.
 When the intensity of the attack necessitated the withdrawal of the company Miyamura ordered his men to fall back while he remained to cover their movement, despite being severely wounded, fighting ferociously against an overwhelming number of enemy soldiers.

 About the Presenter